-The Voilà Foundation presents our premiere annual fundraiser on the Saturday before Mardi Gras, referred to as Samedi Gras, February 13, 2021.
-This year with everyone's health and safety in mind, we'll go virtual!
-So, please save the date and join us for the 6th Annual Voilà Mardi Gras Ball, where we'll pass a good time ...
+The Voilà Foundation presents our premiere annual fundraiser on the Saturday before Mardi Gras, referred to as Samedi Gras, February 26, 2022.
+This year we hope to return to the ballroom for an in-person event.
+So, save-the-date and plan to join us for the 7th Annual Voilà Mardi Gras Ball, where we'll pass a good time ...
 CELEBRATING MARDI GRINS!

-Like the 5 Mardi Gras Balls before, this event will Laissez les Bon Temps Rouler, but this time we'll ...
+Like the 6 Mardi Gras Balls before, this event will ...
+Laissez les Bon Temps Rouler!

 ORIGINS of VOILÀ MARDI GRAS BALL